Ry-ot/Ryot/crates/ryot_ray_casting/README.md

 ### Results

-There are three main benchmarks for the trajectory system: creating trajectories, executing trajectories, and checking navigable points against trajectories.
+There are three main benchmarks for the ray casting system: creating the perspectives, executing the ray casting, and checking navigable points against the ray propagation.
 The benchmarks cover different scenarios, such as linear, sectorial and circular areas, with different ranges values.

-The following tables provide an overview of the benchmark results for the trajectory system:
+The following tables provide an overview of the benchmark results for the ray casting system:

 #### Creation